quadrimegistus/quadrimegistus/README.md

 I serve in Lead Engineer, Principal Engineer and Development Manager positions.

-If you have arrived on my GitHub main page looking for the repository detailing proof of concept for Predetermination / Intelligent Design, please use the contact information below to reach me.
+If you have arrived on my GitHub main page looking for the repository detailing proof of concept for Predetermination / Intelligent Design, please use the contact information at the bottom to reach me.
 The repository has been made private for legal reasons.

 # Specification Preferences: